GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

 1. In the Cloud Platform Console, go to the **[App Engine Services](https://console.cloud.google.com/appengine/services)** page.
 1. Click the checkbox next to the service you wish to delete.
-1. Click the Delete button at the top of the page to delete the service.
+1. Click **Delete** at the top of the page to delete the service.

 If you are trying to delete the *default* service, you cannot.
 Instead:

-1. Click on the number of versions which will navigate you to App Engine Versions page.
+1. Click on the number of versions which will navigate you to the App Engine Versions page.
-1. Select all the versions you wish to disable and click the Stop button at the top of the page.
+1. Select all the versions you wish to disable and click **Stop** at the top of the page.
 This will free all of the Google Compute Engine resources used for this App Engine service.

 ## Next steps